25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 11. Say no to cotton socks

 If you happen to get snow in your boots, cotton socks will cause your feet to stay wet and cold for the remainder of your hike.
 You may even get blisters.
 Instead of cotton, opt for wool socks that insulate even when wet.
-My absolute favorite socks are made by Darn Tough Vermont.
+My go-to socks are made by Darn Tough Vermont.
 For winter hiking, you’ll want a long, thick pair, but not so bulky that your boots feel too snug.

 Women on a winter hike in Mount Fernie Provincial Park